 Building a custom home builder lake wylie sc boat dock project is one of the most rewarding — and most logistically complex — builds we take on.
 Lake Wylie waterfront properties are regulated by Duke Energy’s shoreline management program, and any dock that touches the water requires permits from Duke Energy before a single pile is driven.
-Layer in SCDNR review, York County zoning, and HOA architectural approvals, and coordinating a home and dock simultaneously requires a builder who has done it before and knows the exact sequence to follow.

 In this guide we walk through the Duke Energy permit process, SCDNR requirements, how we coordinate dock and home design so the two work together architecturally, realistic timelines, and cost ranges so you can budget both elements from the start.

-Why Duke Energy Controls Lake Wylie’s Shoreline
+Why does Duke Energy control Lake Wylie's shoreline?

 Lake Wylie is a reservoir created by Duke Energy’s Wylie Dam, which sits on the Catawba River near Fort Mill, SC.
 Because Duke Energy operates the dam under a Federal Energy Regulatory Commission (FERC) license, it holds authority over the shoreline to a defined elevation — typically the full-pool contour of 570 feet above mean sea level.
-Any structure that extends into that regulated zone, including boat docks, piers, boathouses, rip-rap, and retaining walls at the waterline, requires a Duke Energy Lake Services permit before construction.

 Duke Energy’s Lake Services program establishes specific permit categories: residential docks (single-family), joint-use docks (shared between two or more lots), and commercial docks.
 Most of our clients are applying for residential dock permits.
 The application requires a survey showing the lot, the proposed dock footprint, the waterline, and setbacks from adjacent property lines.
-Duke Energy typically specifies a 40-foot setback from neighboring property line extensions into the water, though this can vary by cove geometry.

 - Duke Energy controls the Lake Wylie shoreline to elevation 570 feet MSL under a FERC operating license — no dock construction is legal without their permit.